 A fascinator is much less structured than a hat and therefore can come in a great variety of shapes and sizes.
 They are attached to the head with a comb, headband or barrette clip.
 In their simplest form, they can just be a artful arrangement of features, beads and veiling.
 At their most elaborate, well:

 A hatinator, as you might have guessed, is a combination of them both: it is large and may have a brim like a hat, but doesn't encase the head and needs a comb, headband or grip to fix it to your hair.

 Why is this important?
-Well, some dress codes can be very fussy about this sort of thing.
+Well, some dress codes can be awfully fussy about this sort of thing.
 At Royal Ascot, for instance, fascinators have been banned; women must wear hats.
 If you find yourself facing a dress code that excludes fascinators or hatinators, you now know what they are talking about.